nya3jp/tast/docs/test_dependencies.md

     of Chrome (e.g. official branding and proprietary codecs like H.264).
 Any test that specifies this dependency should also explicitly specify a `chrome` dependency.
+*   `chrome_media` - Building Chromium with additional media codecs and containers
 *   `crashpad` - Whether the platform supports the crashpad crash handler for Chrome.
 *   `cros_config` - `cros_config` utility is available.
 *   `cros_internal` - Functionality that is only available in internal builds of